quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ACK_FREQUENCY frames are ack-eliciting.
 When an ACK_FREQUENCY frame is lost, a sender is encouraged to send a new ACK_FREQUENCY frame with a larger Sequence Number value and potentially updated information.
-However, it is not forbidden to retransmit frames being lost as-is; see Section 13.3 of {{QUIC-TRANSPORT}.
+However, it is not forbidden to retransmit the lost frame; see Section 13.3 of {{QUIC-TRANSPORT}.

 An endpoint MAY send ACK_FREQUENCY frames multiple times during a connection and with different values.